 Having fun and exploring the power of Photoshop Generative Fill

-The same goes for dealing with images these days.
-Not only can we generate whatever creative stuff our minds come up with.
-But with the introduction of Adobe Photoshop’s Generative Fill we can alter images now as well!
+With Photoshop Generative fill AI also changes how we find and edit images.
+Not only can we generate whatever creative weird stuff our minds come up with, but with the introduction of Adobe Photoshop’s Generative Fill we can alter images now as well!

-And let me tell you, is it definitely fun to play around with!
-No worries, it’s also useful.
+And let me tell you, is it so much fun to play around with!
+(No worries, it’s also useful).

-I’ll take you along a little explorative journey I had last weekend and show you a bit of fun and a bit of useful stuff as well.
+I’ll take you on an explorative journey I had last weekend and show you a bit of fun and usefulness.

 Doing the opposite of what everyone else does